luong-komorebi/Begin-Latex-in-minutes/readme.md

 * The workflow is faster compared to MS Word.
 * Latex is widely used for scientific topics.

-> It doesnt come without drawbacks, but is still worth learning.
+> It doesn't come without drawbacks, but is still worth learning.

 ## Set up for Latex